wgrahamb/codeBase/READ_ME.md

                            from this directory.
 Write python scripts to automate the creation of build folders.

 	3DOFS - Swap CPP base model for model from pipselection.
-Check rotating earth.

 	Includes multiple three degree of freedom models.
-Some 3DOF translational and some 3DOF side scrollers.
+Some 3DOF translational and one 3DOF side scroller.
 Has a base CPP model and a base python model intended for development and rapid prototype test beds.